The Casino Maltese is a social club created in 1852.

 The exclusive Casino Maltese has hosted royalty and prominent personalities in this historic building that the Club has transformed into a truly outstanding venue.

 The large entrance hall leads to a majestic staircase that branches off into two.
 The spacious landing on the first floor leads to the two main reception areas: The Ballroom and the Presidents Room.
 Beyond the Ballroom lie the Dining Room, overlooking St George’s Square and the smaller Princess Room so named after the visit to the club of Queen Elizabeth II when she was still a princess.

-The Club's Statute (updated 5th May 2017) click here: Club Statute
+The Club's Statute (updated in November 2019) click here: Club Statute